Circular Economy and Climate Change

 A new, climate-conscious and sustainable economy is central to avoid catastrophic climate change.
-In 2020-2021, Skills for the Future will empower students from across Hungary to innovate new solutions to the challenges posed by climate change with mentorship from industry leaders.
+In 2022, Skills for the Future will empower students from across Hungary to innovate new solutions to the challenges posed by climate change with mentorship from industry leaders.

 Hungary Idea Camp

-The best 6 ideas were the following:
+In the second edition, the best ideas were the following:

 The students who won first place in the competition tackled the issue of high avocado consumption and proposed creating low-carbon-footprint-plastic from avocado seeds.
 This material is envisioned as an environmentally friendly substitute for traditional plastic.